-One of the most important applications for ACTS is the maintenance of accurate time within • digital computer or some digital hardware with • microprocessor.
-This may be especially important in • network where • number of computers independently tag events with the date and time and then share their information.
+One of the most important applications for ACTS is the maintenance of accurate time within a digital computer or some digital hardware with a microprocessor.
+This may be especially important in a network where a number of computers independently tag events with the date and time and then share their information.